Slovenia is part of the European Research Area (ERA) and supports open science as chartered by the European Commission.

 Funder policies are determined by the National Strategy of Open Access to Scientific Publications and Research Data in Slovenia 2015-2020.
 Each beneficiary has to ensure open access to all peer-reviewed scientific publications that refer to the results from the nationally funded research.
 Before the adoption of the open research data mandate, a national pilot programme Open Access to Research Data will be carried out.

 Slovenian repositories for research outcomes enable collection, storage and making scientific publications available to the public.
-All literature repositories are compatible with the OpenAIRE Guidelines and included into OpenAIRE portal.
+All literature repositories are compatible with the OpenAIRE Guidelines and included into the OpenAIRE portal.
 This means that researchers can comply with Article 29.2 of the H2020 grant agreement regarding open access to articles through depositing into Slovenian repositories.
 These are:

 IZUM is the Regional Centre for Library Information Systems and Current Research Information Systems under the auspices of UNESCO.

 Jožef Stefan Institute became the first International Research Centre for Artificial Intelligence (IRCAI) under the auspices of UNESCO.
 The contract between UNESCO and Ministry of Education, Science and Sport was signed in on 5 March 2020.

 Open Data Portal Slovenia (OPSI) enables access to data, tools and resources that can be used for development of web and mobile applications and for other purposes.